simplemia/work_intro/tools_for_analyser/README.md

 ###MR_script

 **getMap.py**
-> it is a multi-function map script. it can be controlled by some certain arguments. such as extracting the certain keys in file, using lambda function to get needed line in the certain conditions.
+> this is a multi-function map script controlled by several argument options.
+It can perform various kinds of tasks, such as extracting keys in file, using lambda function to get required lines under certain conditions, etc.
 >
-> the argument '-k' could not be empty, the argument '-f' designates the key file, argument '-v' designates the value of map；
+> the argument '-k' should not be empty, the argument '-f' designates the key file, argument '-v' designates the value of map；

 	hadoop fs -cat /home/manman.xu/MERGE_MAP_EXTRACT_offline/2015_03/p* |python2.7 getMap.py -k "lambda x: \"\t\".join(x) if x[2]==\"1\" else None "

 **getMerge.py**

-> After getting the results of previous script, it is a simple collected reduce script to collect one key's mul-months data, and generate a csv report or a hdfs file. the results is as following.
+> After getting the results from previous script, this is a simple reduce script to collect one key's mul-months data, and to generate a csv report or an hdfs file.
 >
 > the argument '-r' designates the sequence of the output.
+>
 	hadoop fs -cat /home/manman.xu/MAP_EXTRACT_offline/2015_*/p* |python2.7 getMerge.py -r "2015_01,2015_02,2015_03,2015_04"

-> results
+> the results are as following.

 	key,2015_01,2015_02,2015_03,2015_04
 	13002900389,微信,手机QQ,None,微信